aedificatorum/anethum-archive/README.md

 By default the local application directories are mounted as volumes in the containers, with support for hot reload in both.

 > To install any additional packages make sure you skip the cache!
-One of either `--nocache` or removing all the existing images should get it to work.
+One of either `docker-compose build --no-cache` or removing all the existing images should get it to work.

 ### Run individual images